|

 For me, Biology is not a subject, but a story, a “Story of Life”.
 It really excites me that this subject transcends beyond identity.
 You come out of the bubble of self-appreciation of being a human to appreciating the daily life of the tiniest microorganism to the huge elephant.
 You get awestruck by the creation and destruction of nature.
 I feel as a biology teacher, I am not teaching but facilitating the knowledge transfer.
 A child starts biology classes from birth with interactions with its immediate natural habitat and off course with “Discovery Channel” and “Animal Plant” along the way.
 So, everybody in this planet knowingly or unknowingly studies biology.

+Which of the IB learner profile attributes is your favourite and which could you yourself improve on?
 The German philosopher Georg Hegel famously said, "The only thing we learn from history is that we learn nothing from history."
 And therefore, I feel REFLECTION and ANALYSIS are the most important learner profile attributes for an IB student.
 It is very important to look back and reflect on the past to improve in future.
 Be it in daily life or for a class assignment, patient analysis on “what’s going wrong?” and “How to improve?” always goes an extra mile and contributes to the holistic development of the student.
 I personally would like to improve my reflection skills too.
 I believe more differentiated analysis of student psychology and learning profile will help me to become a better teacher in a diverse classroom.

 What culinary dish says something about you?